asmuth/clip/README.md

 Building
 --------

-To build PlotFX, you need an up-to-date C++ compiler, cmake, harfbuzz, libpng and libcairo.
+To build PlotFX, you need an up-to-date C++ compiler, cmake, libharfbuzz and libfreetype.
 Run:

     $ cmake .
     $ make